McGuireville median real estate price is $317,357, which is less expensive than 73.7% of Arizona neighborhoods and 58.9% of all U.S. neighborhoods.

 McGuireville is a remote neighborhood (based on population density) located in Rimrock, Arizona.

 McGuireville real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the McGuireville neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the McGuireville neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Rimrock, the McGuireville neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.